NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification: Network Flow Graph Neural Networks

-Formally, we are given a set of graphs $\GG = \{G_1, \dots, G_N\}$, a set of edge feature matrices $X_i \in \RR^{m_i \times d}$, $i = 1, \dots, N$, where $m_i = |E_i|$, and a label matrix $\hat{Y} \in \{0, 1\}^{N \times c}$, where $c$ is the number of classes.
+Formally, we are given a set of graphs $\GG = \{G_1, \dots, G_N\}$, a set of edge feature matrices $X_i \in \RR^{m_i \times d}$, $i = 1, \dots, N$, where $m_i = |E_i|$, and a label matrix $\hat{Y} \in \{0, 1\}^{N \times c}$ providing a class label for each graph, where $c$ is the number of classes.
+For the sake of simplicity, we restrict ourselves to directed graphs in the following, though our models can be applied to undirected graphs in a straightforward fashion.
+Further, it is not required that the input graphs share the same topology,

 In a supervised anomaly detection setting, class labels could be binary (normal vs. anomalous) or multi-class (normal class and different categories or families of anomalies).
-For supervised classification, a labeled training data-set is given as described above and the task is to train a model which accurately predicts labels for new graphs not seen by the model during training.
+For supervised classification, a labeled training dataset is given as described above, and the task is to train a model which accurately predicts labels for new graphs not seen by the model during training.
 For unsupervised anomaly detection, the training set is not labeled and consists of normal data and (usually a relatively small fraction of) anomalous data.
-The model is required to learn a concept of normality from the training data and to correctly classify new graphs as either being normal or anomalous.
+The model is required to learn a concept of normality from the training data and correctly classify new graphs as either being normal or anomalous.